 Though I was reluctant to put any of my friends on the spot with my problem via email, I had little choice.
 I sent half a dozen characters with meanings I found agreeable to friends in Tokyo who had a good command of English and invited their opinion.
 However, their responses—some incomplete, some contradictory—only added to my confusion.

 I begged off.
 Frankly, Chinese characters wouldn’t be of much use in Canada.
 I’d constantly have to explain them, plus I didn’t know how to write them.
-But no. The Services for Membership Department needed me to choose the characters as well as well as the name and offered their suggestion 竜胆.
+But no. The Services for Membership Department needed me to choose the characters as well as the name and offered their suggestion 竜胆.
 When I plugged that into Google translate the first meaning was bold.
 Not bad.

 Then a friend to whom I sent the suggestion for her input pointed out that with the school’s option, pronunciation of the syllables changed when read by Japanese people.
 It wouldn’t sound like Rindou (phonetically reen doe) meaning the flower, but Ryudan (phonetically ryou tan) meaning dragon’s gall.
 Oops!
 Not quite what I had been aiming for.